jacksonhmteixeira/jacksonhmteixeira/README.md

-### Olá Pessoal 👋
+### Hi Guys 👋

-Eu sou Jackson, formado em Engenharia de Computação.
-Trabalho com Teste de Software há 4 anos no mercado de TI.
-Oferecendo maior experiência em Testes Funcionais, Testes de Regressão e Testes Automatizados <b> (Selenium IDE/WebDriver, Katalon, Cucumber, JUnit, Gherkin)</b>.
-Também apaixonado por programação Back-End <b>(Java)</b> e Front-end <b>(Angular, Bootstrap, Materialize, HTML5 e CSS)</b>.
-Caso Queira saber melhor sobre mim, minhas redes sociais estarão disponíveis abaixo.
+Test analyst with 4 years of experience in the market offering extensive experience in Functional Testing, Regression Testing and Automated Testing (Selenium IDE/WebDriver, Katalon, Cucumber, JUnit, Gherkin, Robot Framework and Appium).
+I also have some knowledge in Back-end (Java) and Front-end (Angular, Bootstrap, Materialize, HTML5 and CSS).

 <img align="right" alt="GIF" src="Documentos/Prints/escritorio.gif" width="350" height="280" />

-### Sobre:
+### About:

-- 💻 Analista de Teste
+- 💻 Test Analyst
-- 🎓 Engenheiro de Computação
+- 🎓 Computer Engineer
-- 🎉 23 Anos
+- 🎉 24 years
-- 📌 Brasil
+- 📌 Brazilian

-### Redes Sociais:
+### Sociais Networks:

   <a href="https://www.linkedin.com/in/jacksonhmt" alt="Linkedin">